ClojureBridge/community-docs/docs/clojure/truthiness.md

 - Advice to coaches

-    Pleaae explain the rule of truthy and falsey.
+    Please explain the rule of truthy and falsey.
 Only false and nil are falsey.
 All others are truthy.
 If possible, let attendees create their own if/if-not examples.

     For attendees who have programming backgrounds, it may be interesting to talk about the result of `(if (Boolean. "false") :truthy :falsey)`.